Corporate Trainer Thrives on MorningCoach's® ConsistencyApr 23, 2021

 Mark Jones is a personal development coach that helps not only managers and executives to perform at high levels but also professional footballers.
 Mark has been a MorningCoach® member since 2016.
+You can find his business MJ3 coaching here.
 He sat down to talk about the impact JB Glossinger and MorningCoach® have had on him over the years.

 John Cunningham: How did you find MorningCoach®

 Mark Jones: I first heard JB on Hay House Radio.
 All of a sudden I heard this American guy on the show who had come from corporate and was living the dream in Florida, spending his day playing golf.
 So I was thinking, this is pretty much aligned.
 I listened intently, and I loved his energy.
 I sought out his podcast and it fit in nicely with the work I was doing on a daily basis.
 It just became part of my daily routine.
 It helped keep me positive and focused.

 JC: What are some of the benefits that have kept you coming back?

 MJ: JB’s energy is great.
 I have the utmost respect for someone who can consistently turn up day in and day out for all this time.
 It’s just amazing.
 I sometimes find it difficult to just eat and get out the door, and he’s been doing this for so long.